fbpx

 Types of Basement Waterproofing

 • Interior Waterproofing seals cracks.
-Although it’s not a permanent solution, sealants can prevent moisture from being absorbed by the structure and can help prevent moisture from traveling to other areas of the home.
-Types of sealants include a concrete waterproof coating, a densifier that fills porous holes, or waterproof paint.
-Finally, a plastic sheet or panel may be used in combination with an interior basement drainage system to prevent items in your basement from being ruined.
+Although it’s not a permanent solution, sealants can prevent moisture from being absorbed by the structure and help prevent moisture from traveling to other areas of the home.
+Sealants include a concrete waterproof coating, a densifier that fills porous holes, or waterproof paint.
+Finally, a plastic sheet or panel may be combined with an interior basement drainage system to prevent items in your basement from being ruined.

 • Exterior Waterproofing coats walls with a barrier and may include exterior drainage systems.
 While this method is great for homes under construction, it’s generally not recommended for existing homes.
 This is not usually an option for Philadelphia rowhomes because they are attached to other homes at the sides.